thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Click the "plus" icon in the top right corner of the screen again to open a new "Add action" window;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/custom-action-with-html-template-6-pe.png
-        title: 'Choose the "Action cell button" action source.
-Input a name for the action and choose an icon that will represent a button.
+        title: 'select the "Action cell button" action source.
+Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed.
-Choose an "Custom action (with HTML template)" action type from the "Action" drop-down menu.
+Select an "Custom action (with HTML template)" action type from the "Action" drop-down menu.
 In the tabs that appear, select "JavaScript" tab;'
     2:
         image: /images/user-guide/ui/widgets/actions/guide/custom-action-with-html-template-7-pe.png
         title: 'Enter a JavaScript function for your custom action;'